-Specialty Vehicles segment net sales increased \$59.2 million for the three months ended January 31, 2024 compared to the prior year quarter.
-The increase in net sales was primarily due to increased shipments of fire apparatus and ambulance units, higher sales from the bus manufacturing businesses, and price realization, partially offset by lower shipments of terminal trucks.
+Specialty Vehicles segment net sales increased \$59.2 million \$12.4 million for the three months ended January 31, 2024 April 30, 2024 compared to the prior year quarter.
+Net sales for the three months ended April 30, 2023 included \$46.9 million attributable to Collins.
+Excluding the impact of the Collins divestiture, net sales increased \$59.3 million, or 15.7% compared to the prior year quarter.
+The increase in net sales was primarily due to price realization and increased shipments of fire apparatus and ambulance units, higher partially offset by lower shipments of terminal trucks.